yunliUNC/HPRep/README.md

 ```
 samtools merge -n -f sample.srtn.merged.bam sample_R1.bwa sample_R2.bwa
 ```
-Note that while bwa does allow for alignment of paired ends the feather preprocessing pipeline has been optimized for PLAC-Seq and Hi-ChIP data, hence the above procedure.
-Additionally, while these steps could be incorporated directly into our pipeline, they are left for the user to allow for parallelization as they can be time consuming for large datasets.
+Prior users of the MAPS procedure will realize that these steps could be incorporated directly into our pipeline, however here they are left for the user to perform separately to allow for parallelization as they can be time consuming for large datasets.

 Genomic features files can be downloaded from http://enhancer.sdsc.edu/yunjiang/resources/genomic_features/.

 ## Running stages 1 and 2
-The first two stages of the pipeline can be run by copying the bash script run_pipeline_stages_1_2.sh and renaming it run_pipeline_stages_1_2_sample_name.sh, then executing it after editing the following 12 fields:
+The first two stages of the pipeline can be run by copying the bash script run_pipeline_stages_1_2.sh and renaming it run_pipeline_stages_1_2_sample_name.sh, then executing it after editing the following fields:

 * python_path - how execute python (python3, e.g.)
 * Rscript_path - how you execute R scripts (Rscript, e.g.)
+* feather - 1 to run full pipeline, 0 to intersect MAPS (see below)
 * input_bam_file - full path to input file
 * genomic_feat_file - full path to input genomic features file
 * macs2_filepath - full path to input MACS2 peaks file